In-Clinic Abortion Procedures at a Glance

 SEX AND BIRTH CONTROL AFTER AN IN-CLINIC ABORTION PROCEDURE

 Many health care providers recommend that you not have vaginal intercourse or insert anything into your vagina for one week after the abortion.

 You can get pregnant very soon after an abortion.
 So, birth control is an important and common concern for many women after abortion.
 Talk with your health care provider about getting a birth control method that’s best for you.

 Where Can I Get an In-Clinic Abortion?
 How Much Does It Cost?

 Abortions are available at many Planned Parenthood health centers, clinics, and the offices of private health care providers.
-Call 1-866-476-1321to find the nearest Planned Parenthood health center that offers abortion services.
+Use our health center locator to find the nearest Planned Parenthood health center that offers abortion services.
 If there is not a health center nearby that provides the abortion services you need, call your nearest center for a list of referrals.

 It can be difficult to find a health care provider who performs abortions after the first trimester.
 To find one of these providers, call The National Abortion Federation at 1-877-257-0012.
 Please keep in mind that after about 24 weeks of pregnancy, abortions are usually performed only for serious health reasons.

 Nationwide, the cost at health centers ranges from about $300 to $1,700 for abortion in the first trimester.
 The cost is usually more for a second-trimester abortion.
 Costs vary depending on how long you've been pregnant and where you go.
 Hospitals generally cost more.